 Added MS text:

-“From January, 2012, to December, 2014, P was measured in Faga'alu watershed using two Rainwise RAINEW tipping-bucket rain gages (RG1 and RG2; 20cm dia., 1 min resolution) and a Vantage Pro Weather Station (Wx; 20cm dia.
-15 min resolution) (Figure 1).”
+P was measured in Faga'alu watershed from January, 2012, to December, 2014, using two tipping-bucket rain gages (RG1 and RG2; 20cm dia., 1 minute resolution) and a Vantage Pro Weather Station (Wx; 20cm dia.
+15 min resolution) (Figure 1).
 43. L305-306 Assumed to be the same rather than just 'similar'.
 Is this a valid assumption?
 How do the major factors thought to contribute to specific water discharge differ between these sub-watersheds (average slope, vegetation)?
 A brief statement supporting this assumption would suffice.

 R143: